olavea/POW/content/changelog/index.md

 #### 🐛 Bug Fixes

 - **Timezone issues**
-  Fixed entries saved on the wrong date in some timezones.
+  Fixed entries saved on the wrong date in some time zones.

 ### February 9th - 2021